Julia Przyłębska: Judicial career

 As a representative of the Polish Embassy she was a member of the negotiating team handling compensation for forced labour.
 She was responsible for cooperation of the Public Interest Commissioner with the Stasi Records Agency – she established contact between these bodies and later she coordinated cooperation with the Institute of National Remembrance.
 She was a member of the Division for Acquisition of Information at the Archive in Arolsen.
 In 2006 she was responsible for the restoration of a real estate in Berlin, which the Polish government purchased in 1939 to build there the Polish Institute.
 She prepared legal analyses for the Ministry of Foreign Affairs concerning national and international law.
 From 2005 to 2007 she coordinated talks concerning compensations for victims of Nazi crimes and granting the Polish diaspora, Polonia, minority status in (Germany).

 She received a medal from the Association of Jewish Veterans and Victims of the Second World War.

 In 2007 she resumed her service as a judge at the Regional Court in Poznań in the VIII Social Security Department.
 Since 2009 she was the deputy chairwoman of the Department and since 1 July 2015 she was the chairwoman of the Labour Law and Social Security Department.

 She participated in European internships and conferences on national and European law.

 In December 2015, with the recommendation of the ruling Law and Justice (PiS) party, she was elected as a member of the Constitutional Tribunal of the Republic of Poland.
 On 21 December 2016, the President of the Republic of Poland appointed her the President of the Constitutional Tribunal.

 In a quasi-unanimous decision published on 23 October 2020, the Tribunal ruled unconstitutional the provision of the 1993 Act permitting abortion when the fetus is predicted to have a "disability or incurable illness."
 It was a landmark decision that marked the influence of Catholic teachings on the court, but one that has led to large-scale protests and social unrest in many Polish cities.

 Private life

-She is married to Andrzej Przyłębski, currently an ambassador to Germany.
+She is married to Andrzej Przyłębski, former ambassador to Germany.
 They have two sons.